Skip to main content

 Comprehensive theory for serious JEE Advanced preparation.

-Descarte’s Rule of Signs: The number of positive real roots equals the number of sign changes in $f(x)$, minus an even number.
-The number of negative real roots equals sign changes in $f(-x)$.
+Descartes’ Rule of Signs: The number of positive real roots equals the number of sign changes in $f(x)$, minus an even number.
+The number of negative real roots equals the number of sign changes in $f(-x)$, minus an even number.

-Sturm’s Theorem: Provides exact count of real roots in an interval.
+Sturm’s Theorem: Provides the exact count of distinct real roots of a polynomial in a given interval via the Sturm sequence.

 Advanced Problems: